jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## What's the Point?

-This post will be all about how to calculate $I(t)$ and $Q(t)$ at discrete moments in time.
+This post is all about calculating $I(t)$ and $Q(t)$ at discrete moments in time.
 This is what makes it digital.
 In a real system, a **digital to analog converter** (DAC) and analog reconstruction filter transform the digital samples to a continuous, band-limited, analog waveforms.

 ## Programming Style